KristienDauwe/meemoo_cv/README.md

 - python 3.11.9
 - npm 10.5.2

-And I ran it on a virtual machine (VMWare Fusion Pro) with a Linux distribution (Ubuntu-22.04.4) where I run into some issues compiling the typescript:
+And I ran it on a virtual machine (VMWare Fusion Pro) with a Linux distribution (Ubuntu-22.04.4) where I ran into some issues compiling the typescript:
 This was solved when I installed Node.js using nvm:
 ```bash
 # first install curl